-The courts have interpreted CEQA to create three categories of historic resources:
+The courts have interpreted CEQA to create three categories of historic resources: 4

-- Mandatory historical resources are resources "listed in, or determined to be eligible for listing in, the California Register of Historical Resources." - Presumptive historical resources are resources "included in a local register of historical resources, as defined in subdivision (k) of Section 5020.1, or deemed significant pursuant to criteria set forth in subdivision (g) of Section 5024.1" of the Public Resources Code (PRC), unless the preponderance of the evidence demonstrates that the resource is not historically or culturally significant. - Discretionary historical resources are those resources that are not listed but determined to be eligible under the criteria for the California Register of Historical Resources.
+- Mandatory historical resources are resources "listed in, or determined to be eligible for listing in, the California Register of Historical Resources." - Presumptive historical resources are resources "included in a local register of historical resources, as defined in subdivision (k) of Section 5020.1, or deemed significant pursuant to criteria set forth in subdivision (g) of Section 5024.1" of the Public Resources Code (PRC), unless the preponderance of the evidence demonstrates that the resource is not historically or culturally significant.

-League for the Protection of Oakland's Architectural and Historic Resources vs. City of Oakland, 52 Cal.
+4 League for the Protection of Oakland's Architectural and Historic Resources vs. City of Oakland, 52 Cal.
 App.
 4th 896, 906-7 (1997)

-LAX Terminal 1.5 Project Historic Resources Technical Report June 2016
+LAX Terminals 2 and 3 Modernization Project Historic Resources Technical Report June 2016